Should you drain your power bank before charging?

 What exactly does it mean to drain your power bank?

-Using up all of the charges in your power bank before charging will only set it up for early damage.
-You can charge your power bank when it’s 20%, 50%, or even 80%.
-The minimum should be 10% at least.
+Regularly draining your power bank all the way to 0% before charging will only set it up for early damage.
+It’s advisable to charge your power bank when it’s 20%, 50%, or even 80%.
+As a general piece of advice, don’t let it drop under 10% if possible.

 Why Lithium-ion batteries should not be fully drained